-Althea Parker, M.A. is Assistant Program Manager and Community Laison and presents this resource to community organizations and groups of citizens interested in advocacy and self-advocacy for reentry barriers.
-She has 12 years of experience teaching both inside adult correctional education and juvenile justice education.
+Althea Parker, M.A. is Program Manager and Community Laison and manages the daily operation of this project.
+She is an advocate for those in reentry as well as all people suffering from unfair policies and barriers that prevent productive participation in their communities.
+She has 13 years of experience teaching both inside adult correctional education and juvenile justice education.
 She is currently employed as an adult basic education teacher at the Maryland Metropolitan Transition Center where she works with pre-trial inmates aged 18 – 21 who have had special education services in the past.
 Before working in adult corrections, she spent 9 years in juvenile justice as a special educator and lead special education teacher where she worked with justice involved youth with special needs primarily from Baltimore City.
 Althea spent seven years in Baltimore City Public Schools as a special education teacher and a tutor and understands the challenges that the youth of Baltimore face.
 She holds a Masters degree in Leadership in Teaching with an Administrative Certification, as well as a Certificate of Advanced Studies in Education as a Math Instructional Leader from the Notre Dame of Maryland University.
 Althea brings a broad knowledge and understanding of the special needs population to this project.

 Blake Trettien is a human rights lawyer and founder of the Baltimore Resilience Project.
 He has been with us since we began The Marigold Project – a video-documentation of the journey of women reentering their communities and reuniting with families in an effort to better understand the unique challenges they face.
 He has interviewed women in various stages of reentry from pre-release to 25 years post release and has assisted them with multiple issues ranging from expungement to employment and housing issues – often taking his computer to them in order to help.
 He presented this work to the 2015 International Correctional Education Conference to an audience of correctional educators, workforce development and transition specialists and policy makers.
 It is that work that launched and informed this project.